N°1 Economic region in Europe

 The economy of the region is diversified and based on high-end services (business services, tourism…) with many leading industrial sectors: aeronautics, aerospace, automotive, biotechnology, digital.

 On a global scale, Greater Paris ranks third ahead of New York for the establishment of large companies and 1st in Europe (Forbes “Fortune Global 500” ranking).
 First real estate market in Europe, the Greater Paris is experiencing opportunities in the perspective of the Brexit.

-Greater Paris is one of the three most attractive cities in the world, and is tracking London and Singapore in terms of greenfield investments (Global Cities Investment Monitor 2018, KPMG – Greater Paris Investment Agency).
+Greater Paris is the second most attractive city in the world, behind London but ahead of Singapore in terms of greenfield investment (Global Cities Investment Monitor 2019, KPMG).

 A highly connected mobility